Meconopsis napaulensis

 Recent taxonomical reclassification by Grey-Wilson (2006) has separated 4 new species from M. napaulensis: M. chankheliensis, M. ganeshensis, M. staintonii and M. wilsonii, while M. wallichii has been reinstated.
 M. wallichii had been previously described in 1852 by Hooker, but was later placed under the species M. napaulensis by Taylor in 1934.

 In light of the current reclassification by Grey-Wilson, the description of the species M. napaulensis is subsequently much more refined.
 Based on the type specimen, it is only yellow in flower, with a small geographical range in central Nepal.

 Prior to the recent reclassification of Meconopsis napaulensis, flower colours of the species ranged between red, purple and white, and much of what is grown in gardens under the name M. napaulensis are of this colour.
-However, the name is now technically misapplied, a point which is bound to frustrate many gardeners.
+However, the name is now technically misapplied.